Skip to main content

 Fieldset permissions can also be conditional based on the buckets and tables where access to sensitive fields is required.

-The following conditional permission provides access to sensitive fields on buckets with the name default_spans and sensitive_spans.
+The following conditional permission gives access to sensitive fields on buckets with the name default_spans and sensitive_spans.

 ALLOW storage:fieldsets:read WHERE storage:bucket-name IN ("default_spans", "sensitive_spans");

-The following conditional permission provides access to sensitive fields on the spans table.
+The following conditional permission gives access to sensitive fields on the spans table.

 ALLOW storage:fieldsets:read WHERE storage:table-name = "spans";

-The following conditional permission provides access to sensitive fields with the fieldset named builtin-sensitive-spans.
+The following conditional permission gives access to sensitive fields with the fieldset named builtin-sensitive-spans.

 ALLOW storage:fieldsets:read WHERE storage:fieldset-name = "builtin-sensitive-spans";

-Currently, =, IN, and STARTSWITH operators are supported in conditions.
+Currently, the =, IN, STARTSWITH, !=, NOT IN, NOT STARTSWITH operators are supported in conditions.

 Endpoints